MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Graph of method calls

-When you open the profile file, it looks similar to the illustration below:
+To investigate the graph of method calls, you open the generated profile file in the performance profiling editor.
+If you click the file directly, it opens up in a default view.
+You can also right-click a profile file and get the following options: **AL Profile Visualizer TopDown Graph** and **AL Profile Visualizer BottomUp Graph**.
+When the the profile file opens, it looks similar to the illustration below:

 ![Graph of method calls](../media/profiler-graph.png)